-The class will use a number of other data sets, which I have provided to you already formatted for SPSS.
-These are usually assembled by government bureaucrats who love their acronyms so they include names like Fed SCF, NHIS, BRFSS, NHANES, WVS, historical PUMS.
+The class will use a number of other data sets, which I will provide to you already formatted for R. These are usually assembled by government bureaucrats who love their acronyms so they include names like Fed SCF, NHIS, BRFSS, NHANES, WVS, PUMS.